-We also choose to input values of $I$, instead of $h_0$ through rearrangement of Eq \eqref{I}, similar to \cite{Lu:2022oys}.
-This is because the results that directly depend on $h_0$ can be viewed as a stronger or weaker signal.
-On the other hand, choices of $I$ relate to the internal physics of the star.
-Even though a larger $I$ means a stronger signal (as $I \sim MR^2$), the strength also depends on other factors like $\alpha_{s}$ and $r$.
-A signal from a neutron star is simulated by 9 parameters $f_{\rm in}, \dot{f}_{\rm in}, \ddot{f}_{\rm in}, I_{\rm in}, r_{\rm in}, T_{\rm in}, \mathcal{D}_{\rm in}, \cos(\iota)_{\rm in},$ and $ \Delta r$.
-Using these we calculate the input properties $I_{\rm in}, \alpha_{\rm in},$ and $ {m_{p}}_{\rm in}$ using Eqs \eqref{al} - \eqref{m}.
-Then the errors ($\delta f,\delta \dot{f},\delta \ddot{f}$) are drawn from a multivariate normal distribution whose covariance matrix is given by Eq \eqref{f_error}.
+The errors ($\delta f,\delta \dot{f},\delta \ddot{f}$) are drawn from a multivariate normal distribution whose covariance matrix is given by Eq \eqref{f_error}.
 Similarly, the error ($\delta h_0$) is drawn from a normal distribution with the standard deviation given by Eq \eqref{h_error}.
 All other covariances are assumed to be zero.
 Then the output parameters are given by: